FelixSoderstrom/mistral-api/README.md

 ## Model Compatibility

 While this API has been tested primarily with the Mistral Dolphin 2.0 model, it is designed to work with any GGUF format model.
-To use a different model:
+To use a different model (its optimized for the model we use as of now in the prompting technique):

 1. Place your .gguf model in the `models` directory
 2. Update the `MODEL_PATH` in `config.py` or set it via environment variable